Hiranyagarbha (donation)

 Hiranyagarbha (IAST: hiraṇya-garbha) is an ancient Indian ritual ceremony involving the donation of a golden vessel.
-Throughout history, it was used as a purification ritual meant to "enhance" or "upgrade" the performer's social status and standing.
-One of the most noted examples of this was the change in the caste status of a high-ranking Nair monarch, such as the Zamorin, to that of a Kshatriya when he completed the ceremony.
 It is mentioned as one of the "Sixteen great gifts" in the historical texts.

 Ritual

 The word hiranyagarbha literally means "golden womb": it signifies a golden pot (kunda) donated to a Brahmana, and also refers to the god Vishnu.

-The donor performs an archana (worship ritual), and utters a mantra praising the lord Hiranyagarbha, that is, Vishnu.
+The donor performs an archana (worship ritual), and utters a mantra praising the lord Hiranya garbha, that is, Vishnu.
 The performer then enters into the "golden womb", as the priests perform the rites usually performed for a pregnant woman: garbhadhana, pumsavana, and simantonnayana.

 Next, the donor is taken out of the "golden womb", and the priests perform jatakarma and other rites usually performed for a newborn.
-The donor utters a mantra announcing a "rebirth" from the divine womb, and is called "born of the hiranyagarbha".
+The donor utters a mantra announcing a "rebirth" from the divine womb, and is called "born of the hiranya garbha".

 After the ceremony, the donor gives away the "golden womb" and other gifts to the priests.

 History

 The Atharvaveda-parishishta, composed in the 1st millennium BCE, describes hiranyagarbha, besides tulapurusha and gosahasra donations.
 These three donations are included among the sixteen great gifts in the later text Matsya Purana; the relevant section of the text appears to have been composed during 550-650 CE.
 It states that several ancient kings performed the great gifts.
 The Linga Purana also mentions the sixteen great donations; according to R. C. Hazara, the relevant portion of the text was composed during c.
-600-1000 CE, most probably after 800 CE.
+600–1000 CE, most probably after 800 CE.
 The great gifts are also described in the later digests devoted to the topic of charity (dāna), such as Ballala's Dana-sagara, and the Danakhanda section of Hemadri's Chaturvarga-chintamani (13th century).

 The Chalukya king Pulakeshin I (c.
-540-567) is known to have performed the hiranyagarbha ritual (although not mentioned as a great gift) to proclaim his sovereignty.
+540–567) is known to have performed the hiranyagarbha ritual (although not mentioned as a great gift) to proclaim his sovereignty.
 The 7th century Pandya king Jayantavarman (alias Cendan), according to one of his inscriptions, performed three of the great gifts: hiranyagarbha, gosahasra, and tulapursuha.

 The great gifts went on to become the principal sign of a king's beneficence, overlordship, and independence in the subsequent centuries.
 In particular, hiranyagarbha finds a mention in multiple historical inscriptions of Indian kings, including: